Flexible Shipping - A complete guide to shipping methods

 In the popup window which should appear select the Flexible Shipping from the dropdown list and confirm your choice with Add shipping method button once again:

-Once it is added click its name:
+Once it is added click its name or the Edit quick link below:

-and you will reach the...
+You will reach the...

 Flexible Shipping shipping method configuration screen